Carol Danvers (Marvel Cinematic Universe): Joining the Avengers and fighting Thanos

 In 2018, Danvers is summoned via the pager by Fury during the Blip.
-Danvers returns to Earth and tracks the activated pager to the Avengers Compound where she meets Natasha Romanoff, Bruce Banner, James Rhodes, Rocket Raccoon, Steve Rogers, and Thor.
-She is then sent to rescue Tony Stark and Nebula who were aimlessly drifting in the Benatar through space and brings them back to the Compound.
-She is grief stricken when informed about the Blip and joins Banner, Nebula, Rhodes, Rocket, Rogers, Romanoff, and Thor in confronting Thanos on the Garden planet.
+Danvers returns to Earth and tracks the activated pager to the Avengers Compound where she meets Natasha Romanoff, Steve Rogers, Bruce Banner, James Rhodes, Rocket Raccoon, and Thor.
+She is then sent to rescue Tony Stark and Nebula, who were aimlessly drifting in the Benatar through space, and brings them back to the Compound.
+She is grief-stricken when informed about the Blip and joins Banner, Nebula, Rhodes, Rocket, Rogers, Romanoff, and Thor in confronting Thanos on the Garden planet.
 Danvers assists in subduing him when he reveals that he has destroyed the Infinity Stones to prevent his mission from being undone.
 Danvers then watches as Thor decapitates Thanos.

-In 2023, she has become a member of the Avengers under the leadership of Romanoff, involved in space missions helping to quash post-Blip chaos across the universe alongside Rocket and Nebula.
+In 2020, Danvers meets with Rambeau at her house, who tells her to take and adopt Goose as she could no longer watch her.
+In 2023, Danvers has become a member of the Avengers under the leadership of Romanoff, involved in space missions helping to quash post-Blip chaos across the universe alongside Rocket and Nebula.
 Later, Danvers returns to Earth, after learning that the Avengers and their allies are engaged in battle with an alternate Thanos.
 She rescues them from a bombardment rained down from alternate Thanos' Sanctuary II warship and destroys it.
-She is then given the Nano Gauntlet and attempts to fly it into the Quantum Tunnel.
+She is then given the Nano Gauntlet by Peter Parker and attempts to fly it into the Quantum Tunnel.
 However, she is stopped by Thanos, who incapacitates her with the Power Stone.
-Stark then sacrifices himself to win the battle, and Danvers later attends his funeral, reuniting with Fury in the process.
+Stark then sacrifices himself to win the battle, and Danvers later attends his funeral, briefly reuniting with Fury.